 The final outcome of this game is a science standards document for use by the state of Kansas.

-Interested faculty may download a copy of the student game book and instructors manual here.
+Interested faculty may download a copy of the student game book and instructors manual at rttp.org or the Reacting Science web site.
 This may be reproduced for class use and sold to students at cost.
-The files are encrypted and the key can be obtained by emailing email@example.com.
-All RTTP materials are also available from the Reacting web site. www.barnard.edu/reacting Contact the Reacting staff and gain access to the RTTP forum where all Reacting materials are posted.
+The instructor files are encrypted and the key can be obtained by emailing david.henderson at trincoll.edu.
+All RTTP materials are also available from the Reacting web site. rttp.org Contact the Reacting staff and gain access to the RTTP forum where all Reacting materials are posted.

 Chapter length Games - 1 week of game play